 Apex Legends has a diverse roster of characters, with a range of different abilities and personalities.
 Whether you like picking the very best competitive options or someone whose voice lines you just can't get enough of, there are plenty of options.
 That's where we come in, with this Apex Legends tier list which shines some light on the best characters in the battle royale.

 It's always worth checking in with the latest Apex Legends patch notes for any balance changes, buffs, or nerfs, but we'll keep this page up to date with the latest changes also.
-As Apex Legends Season 10 approaches, we could also see a new character join the ranks.
-Apex Legends' Seer will be joining the fray and we've put him in the middle of the pack for now - but we'll update his true tier once we've had a chance to play with him.
+As Apex Legends Season 10 is finally here, and Seer has joined the ranks.
+Apex Legends' Seer has joined the fray and he launched strong, but now he's been patched to a more reasonable middle ground.

 READ MORE: Make sure to equip yourself with some of Apex Legends' best guns